MrThearMan/drf-pipeline-views/docs/schema.md

 # ...
 ```

-## Query and path parameters
+## Query, path, header, and cookie parameters

 For pipelines using the GET method, input serializer fields are interpreted automatically
 as query parameters.
 If the endpoint has path parameters, those are used in the
 schema instead, but with the documentation from the input serializer.

-For other HTTP methods, you need to explicitly state that a field in the
+For other HTTP methods, you need to explicitly state that if a value is given as
-input serializer should be given as a query parameter.
+a parameter instead of in the request body.
 This is just for schema definition,
 the endpoints will actually accept the input from both places.

 ```python hl_lines="9 10 11"